MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-I-Office-Personnel-Management/subchapter-B-Civil-Service-Regulations/part-870-Federal-Employees-Group-Life-Insurance-Program/subpart-A-Administration-General-Provisions/section-870.101.md

 (3) The United States Tax Court is the employing office for judges of the United States Tax Court.

-(4) The United States Court of Veterans Appeals is the employing office for judges of the United States Court of Veterans Appeals.
+(4) The United States Court of Appeals for Veterans Claims is the employing office for judges of the United States Court of Appeals for Veterans Claims.

 *Family member* means a spouse (including a valid common law marriage) and unmarried dependent child(ren).